 I agree.
 Raidah seems the kind of person who will insult you, but knows the fine

-line between being mean and being a downright bitch.
+line between being mean and being a downright bongo.

 Do you think so?
 I’d say her expression in those panels suggests the language actually bothered her.
 It’s possible she’s actually quite a decent person and just hates Sarah.